Frenzy-sudo/hotel_Sql-Analysis-with-SqLite-Dbeaver/README.md

   * A hotel can have multiple and many users as they can.
   * Multiple hotels can also have multiple users and multiple reviews.

+  * The ER Diagram images are in .jpg format you can access them and see the relationships.

 ## SCHEMA DESIGN
 The dataset is structured around three core tables that can be easily linked: